Research into treating breast cancer

 There is information about trials combining chemotherapy with biological therapy lower down this page.

 Triple negative breast cancers don’t have receptors for oestrogen, progesterone or HER2.
 So hormone treatments and Herceptin do not work well for them.
 About 15 in 100 breast cancers (15%) are triple negative.
 To see which drug works best, the TNT trial is comparing docetaxel and carboplatin chemotherapy for women with triple negative breast cancer that has spread to another part of the body.
+This trial has closed and we are waiting for the results.

 Researchers are looking at ways of reducing the side effects of chemotherapy.

 Epirubicin is a chemotherapy drug often used to treat breast cancer, but it can cause damage to the heart.
-A small study, called BETTER-CARE has collected heart scans and blood tests from a number of women having epirubicin to see which of them are affected.
+A small study, called BETTER-CARE collected heart scans and blood tests from a number of women having epirubicin to see which of them are affected.
 Scientists hope they will be able to find a genetic test to identify which patients are more at risk of heart damage.
 This would mean that these women could be given lower doses than those with a small risk.

 Capecitabine is a form of the chemotherapy drug fluorouracil that you take as a tablet.
 It can be used to treat advanced breast cancer, either on its own or with docetaxel.
 One of the side effects of this is that the palms of your hands and the soles of your feet may become red, sore, numb or painful (palmar-plantar syndrome).
 Doctors often prescribe a tablet called pyridoxine (vitamin B6) to help control this.
 But studies have had mixed results on how well this works.